rust-adventure/skein/docs/inserting-components.md

 ![Object Panel](/images/the-blender-addon/object-panel.avif)

-This field will autocomplete on the full type_path for all applicable Components.
+This field will autocomplete on the full `type_path` for all applicable Components.

 ![Inserting Component](/images/the-blender-addon/inserting-component.avif)

-Once you choose a Component's type_path, the component must be inserted using the Button below labelled **Insert Bevy Component**.
+Once you choose a Component's `type_path`, the component must be inserted using the Button below labelled **Insert Component Data**.

 ![Inserted Component](/images/the-blender-addon/inserted-component.avif)